-We updated the approach to calculating system counts of physicians from the AHA data.
+We updated the approach to calculating system counts of physicians from the AHA data in the 2020 and 2021 system lists.
 In the 2016 and 2018 lists of systems, we summed the reported numbers of physicians across all hospitals in each system.
 However, hospitals have the option of reporting physician counts for their hospital (which is the most common option chosen) or the entire health system, and more than one hospital in a system can report the system-level count.
 Thus, we revised the approach to calculating physician counts from the AHA data to use the system-level count if any of a system's hospitals report at the system level.

-If more than one hospital reports a system-level count and the counts differ, we use the larger of the two counts.
+If more than one hospital reports a system-level count, and the counts differ, we use the larger of the two counts.
 If the hospitals in a system report a mix of hospital- and system-level counts, we use whichever is larger: the largest value of system-level counts or the sum of the hospital-level counts.
 If none of a system's hospitals report a system-level count, we sum the hospital-level counts as done previously in the 2016 and 2018 lists of systems.
-Note that we only report the count of physicians from the AHA data for 16 systems.
-We report the count of physicians from the AHA data for 16 systems.
+Note, we only report the count of physicians from the AHA data for 18 systems.
+We report the count of physicians from the OneKey data for all other systems.